BeyondCodeSolutions/tema-0---configurari-visual-studio-code-ZarnicaStefan/README.md

      - `code .` (open Visual Studio Code to the current folder )

 3. Install the recommended plugins
-   - just click the `Install` button on the message in the bottom right of Visual Studio Code
+   - just click the `Install` button on the message in the bottom right of Visual Studio CodeE
      ![Install recommended Plugins](images/RecommendedPlugins.png "How to install recommende plugins")

 ## Keyboard shortcut cheatsheet